 The Office of the Registrar is located in Mellon Hall.
-Contact the office by telephone at 410-626-2513 or e-mail at email@example.com.
+Contact the office at 410-626-2513 or annapolis.registrar(at)sjc.edu.

 Click the links below or scroll down for more information:

-Official transcripts—both electronic and paper versions—can be ordered online through our transcript partner, Parchment.
+Official transcripts—both electronic and paper versions—can be ordered online through our transcript partner, the National Student Clearinghouse (NSC).

-There is a one-time registration process, similar to other online ordering sites, after which official transcripts may be ordered and paid for through the site.
-Electronic transcripts sent through Parchment carry a security feature verifying that the transcript has not been altered.
+Electronic transcripts sent through NSC carry a security feature verifying that the transcript has not been altered.
 You may also upload attachments, including your resume or other cover pages required by the recipient.

-Our office receives orders daily on weekdays, so transcripts should be mailed or transmitted electronically within one or two business days, though high volume may cause delays.
-You will receive an e-mail when your order is received and another when it has been fulfilled.
+Our office processes transcripts once per week, typically on Thursdays.
+All orders received by noon on Thursdays will mailed or transmitted electronically that same week; orders received after noon on Thursdays will be mailed or transmitted the following week.
+You will receive an email when your order is received and another when it has been fulfilled.
 Please check with the receiving school or company to see if they prefer paper or electronic delivery of your academic record.

 Students are reminded that their accounts must be clear of all fines and fees, loans must be in current status, and the financial aid exit interview on file (if applicable) before an official transcript may be released.
 In addition, the college reserves the right to hold the transcripts of students who have similar outstanding obligations at other institutions that participate in federal financial aid (Title IV) programs.

-If you have any questions about these new transcript ordering procedures, please don’t hesitate to contact us by phone at 410-626-2509 or by e-mail at firstname.lastname@example.org.
+If you have any questions about these new transcript ordering procedures, please don’t hesitate to contact us by phone at 410-626-2509 or by email at annapolis.registrar(at)sjc.edu.

-Unofficial transcripts for current or past students may be ordered with a signed request through the Registrars office in person or by mail, fax, or e-mail.
-Students desiring a copy for themselves or a copy for their parents should request an unofficial transcript.
-Unofficial transcripts will be sent as a PDF e-mail attachment.
+Unofficial transcripts for past students may be ordered with a signed request through the Registrars office in person or by mail, fax, or email.
+Current students should request unofficial transcripts via the Records Request Form available in mySJC.
+Unofficial transcripts will be sent as a PDF email attachment.
 There is no charge for unofficial transcripts.

 Download a credit breakdown Transcript Supplement